antoine-de/mimirsbrunn/README.md

 4. Index cosmogony into Elasticsearch

-When you built the mimirsbrunn project, that included several binaries, one of them is used to index cosmogony files:
+The result of building the mimirsbrunn project includes several binaries located in `/target/releases`, one of which is used to index cosmogony files:

 cosmogony2mimir uses several configuration files found in the source code, and they work fine by default.
-In the following command, we use a setting to make sure that cosmogony2mimir will target the Elasticsearch container we just started:
+In the following command, we use a setting to make sure that cosmogony2mimir will target the Elasticsearch container we just started: (See [here](/docs/indexings.md#cosmogony2mimir) for more details about using cosmogony2mimir)

 ```
 cd mimirsbrunn